 Although there are many steps to comprehensively protecting your confidential and sensitive information, password management is a significant and manageable step every organization can take.

-Here are a few proactive things you can do to boost your password protection:
+Here are a few proactive things you can do to boost your protection:

 #1 Take a look at your passwords

 “It takes only 10 minutes to crack a lowercase password that is 6 characters long” Stopthehacker.com.